ballerina-platform/module-ballerina-sql/ballerina/Module.md

 ## Overview

-This module provides the common interface and functionality to interact with a database.
+This module provides the generic interface and functionality to interact with a SQL database.
 The corresponding database clients can be created by using specific database modules such as `mysql` or using the Java Database Connectivity module `jdbc`.